PROG38263-W22/Assignment-3/README.md

 The web application’s technology stack is PHP, Nginx and PostgreSQL.
 The application is provided via Github and can be built/launched with <code>docker-compose build && docker-compose up</code>.
 For convenience, there is also a container provided for exploring the database.
 It can be accessed by navigating to the application in a web browser on port 8080.
 Use the credentials for the <code>postgres</code> user found in <code>config.php</code> to login to the database from the web interface.

+If you want to add more initial data, you can add insert statements to the <code>data.sql</code> script.
+The database schema will be created and populated from the script when you first build the application.
+To completely reset the database you will need to remove the docker container that holds the data volume for the database.

 ## Vulnerabilities

 The application has the following known vulnerabilities that you must find and exploit.